nguyenkhois/code-template-generator/README.md

 Example:
 ```
-$ generate --git new-project  // Generate a new project and run automatically git init
+$ generate --git my-project  // Generate a new project and run automatically git init
 $ generate --update           // Check and install automatically the latest stable version
 ```